syxbruno/syxbruno/README.md

 ###

-<p align="left">My name is Bruno and I'm a Java backend developer<br>Technical skills in Java, Spring, PostgreSQL, Docker e Git</p>
+<p align="left">My name is Bruno and I'm a Java backend developer<br>Technical skills in Java, Spring, PostgreSQL, Docker and Git</p>

 ###